 The interactive model of communication is a way for us to understand how communication works.
 It recognizes that all sources are affected by the behaviors and attitudes of other sources.
 The communicators in this model are not limited to two people, but can include many participants or messages.
 The interactive model views the communicators as mutually influencing each other when they exchange symbols.

-This can be seen at any level of interaction between people.
+This nature of communication can be seen at any level of interaction between people.
 Whether it’s an individual speaking with another individual.
 Or two people conversing while walking down the street together.
 Or maybe several people working together on a project.

 In this model, there is no single sender or receiver.